GOFIRST-Robotics/NorthStar_Taproot_Edu/docs/tutorials/2_agitator_control.md

 Thus, the error that you pass to the controller is the difference between the target velocity and the actual velocity, in angular velocity (rad/second).
 ```

-### STEP 4: `getSetpoint` function

-This function should return the `velocitySetpoint` (a local variable of
-`VelocityAgitatorSubsystem`).

-### STEP 5: `getCurrentValue` function

-This function should reutrn the agitator's actual velocity, as reported by the
-`DjiMotor` object.
-Use the `DjiMotor`'s `getShaftRPM` function.
-Note the motor
-you are using has a gear ratio of `AGITATOR_GEAR_RATIO_M2006`.
-Convert the shaft
-RPM to agitator rotational speed in radians/second.

-### STEP 6: `calibrateHere` function

-This function should return `false` if the motor is offline and `true` if it is
-online.
-Furthermore, if the motor is online, the `agitatorCalibratedZeroAngle`
-should be set to `getUncalibratedAgitatorAngle`.
-Also `calibrated` should be set
-to `true`.

 ### STEP 7: `isOnline` function